RandomDudeXLD/Omicron-Changelogs/README.md

 - Updated Cron Scheduler for daily restarts, instead of bi-daily ones.

 **Version 3.5: Released on November ??, 2025**
+- Added full Slash Command Compatibility for all current commands.
 - Added the "Slash Command Exclusive" Minesweeper command.

 **Version 3.6: Released on ?? ??, 202?**